Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/02-page.md

 <hr />
 <br />

-In contrast the one you see below was optimized for web, sized and cropped to 1000px x 500px.
+In contrast the one you see below was optimized for web, sized and cropped to 1000px by 500px.
 It's much more managble at 110 kB, and is hardly distinguishable from the original (at least on the web).

 <img src="../img/dogs-in-field.jpeg" alt="An image dogs laying in a field while the sun sets" title="Dogs in a Sunlit Field" width="1000px" height="auto" />